-Provides the Company with a uniform procedure for the consideration and evaluation of new or changed products and processes (including material organisational changes).
-NPAP is chaired by the Compliance Manager.
-During 2018, the NPAP was part of the RiCO meetings until August when it was separated.
-All together the NPAP met on eleven (11) occasions.
+Provides the Bank with a uniform procedure for the consideration and evaluation of new or changed products and processes (including material organisational changes).
+NPAP is chaired by the Head of Compliance.
+During 2019, the NPAP met on twelve (12) occasions.